paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-087-export-promotion.md

 Subsec. (a)(2).
 Pub.
 L. 102–237, § 327(2), struck out “in accordance with subsection (c)” after “shall remain confidential”.

 #### Termination Date of 1999 Amendment
 Amendment by Pub.
-L. 106–78 to terminate Sept.
-30, 2023, see section 942 of Pub.
+L. 106–78 to terminate Dec.
+20, 2024, see section 942 of Pub.
 L. 106–78, set out in a Livestock Mandatory Reporting note under [section 1635 of this title](./chapter-038-distribution-and-marketing-of-agricultural-products.md#section-1635).

 <a id="section-5713"></a>